Perfect for small businesses seeking a contemporary, modern feel for their website.

 Because the needs of every business and website will differ, we find the simplest way to rate a tool in this category is to compare it to the gold standard of website development tools: WordPress.

-WordPress is an open-source tool that powers more than 30 percent of the world’s websites.
+WordPress is an open-source tool that powers more than 30% of the world’s websites.
 Based on its massive plug-in (third-party add-ons) market and extensive community support/paid support options, you can build just about anything within WordPress — as long as you know what you’re doing or are willing to pay someone who does.

 To learn about additional differences between WordPress and other website builders, check out our WordPress vs. Website Builders review.